-The Model GF868's User Program is stored on an erasable programmable read only memory (EPROM) chip.
-The EPROM, which is designated as component U4, is located in the top left corner of the rear of the printed circuit board.
-See Figure 9 on page 38 for a rear view of the printed circuit board.
+The Model GM868's User Program is stored on an erasable programmable read only memory (EPROM) chip.
+The EPROM, which is designated as component U4, is located in the top left corner of the rear of the printed circuit board (see Figure 9 on page 42).
 EPROM replacement may be required to replace a defective chip or to upgrade to a newer software version.
 To replace the EPROM, complete the following steps: